Plant of the month: August

 Eucryphia glutinosa is a member of the family Eucryphiaceae and can be found at the base of the American Bank.

-This eucryphia is usually evergreen in its native Chile, and can sometimes retain its leaves in this country.
-If, however, it loses them, they turn orange and red in the autumn.
-It requires a sheltered position in moist soil, and it is recommended that its roots are shaded from hot sun.
+This eucryphia is usually evergreen in its native Chile and it can sometimes retain its leaves in this country.
+If it does lose its leaves they will turn orange and red in the autumn.
+It requires a sheltered position in moist soil and it is recommended that its roots are shaded from hot sun.

-It can grow up to 10 metres in height with a spread of 6 metres – it also carries a light fragrance!
+Eucryphia glutinosa can grow up to 10 metres in height with a spread of 6 metres and also carries a light fragrance.